 Where To Stay In Pacific Beach

 The best way to dine at all of these restaurants is by spending the weekend in PB, so if you’re able to do that, I highly recommend staying right on the boardwalk at Tower23 Hotel.
 Named for the nearby lifeguard tower 23, the location of this hotel is ideal.
-Stroll to the nearby Crystal Pier, head north into La Jolla, or borrow one of the available bikes for a ride to Mission Bay.
+Stroll to the nearby pier, head north into La Jolla, or borrow one of the available bikes for a ride to Mission Bay.
 Most of the restaurants listed are within walking distance.
 We parked on a Friday afternoon and retrieved our car on Sunday.

 The rooms are bright and airy with minimalist decor.
 Many feature a partial or full ocean view with a balcony or terrace.
 In the morning, before too many people were awake, we could open our sliding glass door and hear the waves on the sand.
 We opted to have room service breakfast each day which we ate on the balcony.